a-slide/pycoQC/paper/paper.md

 # Summary

-Nanopore sequencing of nucleic acids took nearly 30 years to develop and is now firmly established as a reliable alternative to sequencing by synthesis methods [@deamer_three_2016].
-Oxford Nanopore Technologies (ONT) released the first commercial nanopore sequencing device in 2014 and has continually improved the technology since then [@jain_oxford_2016].
+Nanopore sequencing of nucleic acids took nearly 30 years to develop and is now firmly established as an alternative to sequencing by synthesis methods [@deamer_three_2016].
+Oxford Nanopore Technologies (ONT) released the first commercial nanopore device for DNA sequencing in 2014 and has continually improved the technology since then [@jain_oxford_2016].
 Although the read accuracy is only around 90%, ONT technology can sequence very long molecules and generates data in real time.
 In addition, RNA can be sequenced directly and modified bases can be detected [@garalde2018highly].

 The electrical signal acquired by the array of nanopores is stored in hdf5 format, with one file (called fast5) per molecule sequenced.
 The signal is then converted into a nucleic acid sequence using a basecalling software.
 There are several alternatives, but the best performers for read accuracy are Albacore and Guppy developed and maintained by ONT [@ryan_wick_comparison_2018].
 Both can generate fastq files, fast5 files containing basecalling information and a text summary file.
 Although ONT recently released best-practice guidelines for quality control analysis of sequencing runs [@oxford_nanopore_technologies_bioinformatics_2019], it did not provide a turnkey solution to explore the sequencing data quality in depth.